Netheravon: History

 A Roman villa stood near the Avon, on a site now south of Netheravon House.
 Domesday Book recorded three landholdings with a total of 132 households.

 The Dukes of Beaufort had a large sporting estate at Netheravon in the early 18th century, which continued to be managed by their successors, the Hicks Beach family, until the end of the 19th century.

 The ancient parish included West Chisenbury, a detached tithing and hamlet to the north.
 This area was transferred to Enford parish in 1885.

 Much land in the area was bought by the War Department in 1898, including Netheravon House and almost the whole of Netheravon Parish, sold by Michael Hicks Beach.
 Gun ranges were established on the downs after the arrival of the army's machine gun school in 1922.

 A one-room school was built on the east side of the High Street c.
 1846 and later became a National School.
 In 1871 49 pupils were recorded, rising to 90 in 1911 and 119 in 1926, in part due to the presence of the Flying Training School.
 In 1964 the school was amalgamated with that at Fittleton, with infants attending Netheravon and older children going to Fittleton.
 In the 1980s the school at Fittleton was closed and Netheravon became a primary school, on a new site towards the southern end of the High Street.

 A history by Wiltshire Council added the following specifics: Building work in the 1960s included cottages on the west side of Mill Road being replaced by council houses...
 A sewerage works had been built in 1952, and a cemetery also opened in that year.
 After a drop in population in the 1970s the village increased in size again during the 1980s.
 Social events and activities were held, an historical society formed and in 1991 a new Top Hat Club founded.
 The Fox and Hounds closed in 1995."

-Fishing continued to be important in the area.